-Bob Fulkerson is the State Director and co-founder of PLAN.
-He worked as Executive Director of Citizen Alert, a statewide grassroots watchdog organization, from 1984 to 1994.
+Bob has worked as Executive Director of Citizen Alert, a statewide grassroots environmental organization, from 1984 to 1994.
 He has also served as adjunct faculty at the UNR School of Social Work, teaching classes on oppression and privilege.
 A fifth-generation Nevadan, Bob was on the staff of Senator Paul Laxalt while attending George Washington University.
-Bob serves on the boards of High Country News and The Note Ables, a performing arts group for the disabled.
-He is a 2006-7 fellow in the Rockwood Leadership Program’s yearlong National Fellowship for Transformative Leadership in the nonprofit sector, and a recipient of the “Leadership for A Changing World” Award from the Ford Foundation.
+Bob serves on the board of High Country News and the advisory board of The Note Ables, a performing arts group for people with disabilities.
+He is a 2006-7 fellow in the Rockwood Leadership Program’s yearlong national fellowship for transformative leadership in the nonprofit sector, and a recipient of the “Leadership for A Changing World” Award from the Ford Foundation.
 Bob received the Arcus Social Justice Leadership Fellowship at Kalamazoo College in 2011.
-In addition to his work, Bob’s premier loves are his life partner and family, teaching yoga, and all aspects of nature in the Great Basin and Sierra Nevada.
+In addition to his work, Bob’s premier loves are his life partner and family, teaching yoga, folk music and all aspects of nature in the Great Basin and Sierra Nevada.

-Stacey Shinn, Jan Gilbert Social Justice Fellow at PLAN.
-Stacey started with PLAN as a Master of Social Work intern, working with Jan Gilbert at the legislature and heading up our mining accountability work in Northern Nevada.
-Stacey graduated from the University of Nevada, Reno with her Masters of Social Work and in June of 2012 official took over Jan’s legislative duties as PLAN’s lobbyist.
+Stacey got her start with PLAN as a Master of Social Work intern in 2011 where she worked with PLAN co-founder Jan Gilbert at the Nevada Legislature in Carson City, and headed up our mining accountability work in Northern Nevada.
+Stacey graduated from the University of Nevada, Reno with her Masters of Social Work.
+She is adjunct professor of Social Work at the University of Nevada, Reno.

 Administrator, Immigration Services Director